 Demarara sugar is popular with bakers because of its crunchy texture, which makes it a great topping for desserts.
-As a lightly processed brown sugar, it has many other uses; however, you may have a hard time finding it in the US.
+As a lightly processed brown sugar, it has many other uses; however, you may have a hard time finding it in the United States.
 When you do find it, it may come at a higher price.
 There are several Demerara sugar substitutes that you can use to get a similar flavor profile and appearance.
 Let’s review some of the best alternatives.

 Your best bet: Light brown sugar